 Prep ahead for easy meals

-While this broccoli cranberry salad keeps well in the vinaigrette, you can keep it fresh up to 4 days is by storing it in a mason jar.
+While this recipe keeps well in the vinaigrette, you can keep it fresh up to 4 days is by storing it in a mason jar.
 This keeps the broccoli salad dressing away from the quinoa (which can become slightly mushy if it sits in the dressing for multiple days).

 Layer your jar in the following order: